AbhishekPawaskar/compliance-ai/readme.md

 # COMPLIANCE AI ASSISTANT

-### this microservice is build to host APIs that helps in communicating with the assistant regarding the compliance & to check if your content is compliant or not.
+ This microservice is build to host APIs that helps in communicating with the assistant regarding the compliance & to check if your content is compliant or not.

 ##  Contents:
 ###  1. API endpoints Info